jasondeckard/RCON/README.md

 ## Installation

+### Build

+The GNU C development libraries and header files are required to build RCON.

+* apt: `sudo apt install libc6-dev`

+* yum: `sudo yum install glibc-devel`

+* zypper: `sudo zypper in linux-glibc-devel`

+### Install

 `make install` will compile the utility using gcc and copy it to $HOME/bin.
 A sample configuration file, .rcon, will be copied to the current user's home directory.
-The configuration file should be updated with information regarding your server(s) before using RCON.
+The configuration file should be updated with information regarding your server(s) prior to using RCON.

 ## Configuration